zio/zio/docs/overview/platforms.md

 Because of the single threaded execution model of Javascript, blocking operations are not supported on Scala.js.
 In addition, several other methods are not supported or are unsafe on Scala.js:

 * The `readLine` method in the `Console` service is not supported because reading a line from the console blocks until input is received and the underlying method from the Scala standard library is not implemented on Scala.js.
 * The synchronous execution methods on `Runtime` are not safe.
-All of these methods return a value synchronously and may require blocking if the effect includeds asynchronous operations, including yield points introduced by the runtime to guarantee fairness.
+All of these methods return a value synchronously and may require blocking if the effect includes asynchronous operations, including yield points introduced by the runtime to guarantee fairness.
 Users should use asynchronous execution methods instead.

 ## Scala Native